aadhi567/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EX NO:1  Mean and variance of a discrete  distribution

 # Name : AADHITHAN B
 # Reg no: 212224040001